boazbk/tcs/lec_26_quantum_computing.md

 ![In the "double baseball experiment" we shoot baseballs from a gun at a soft wall through a hard barrier that has one or two slits open in it.
 There is only "constructive interference" in the sense that the dent in each position in the wall when both slits are open is the sum of the dents when each slit is open on its own.](../figure/double_baseball2.png){#doublebaseballfig .class width=300px height=300px}

-So far this is pure common sense, and it is indeed (to my knowledge) an accurate description of what happens when we shoot baseballs at a wall.
+So far this is pure common sense, and it is indeed (to my knowledge) an accurate description of what happens when we shoot baseballs at a plastic wall.
 However, this is not the same when we shoot _photons_.
-Amazingly, if we shoot with a "photon gun" (i.e., a laser) at a wall equipped with photon detectors through some barrier, then (as shown in [doubleslitfig](){.ref}) we sometimes see  _fewer_ hits when the two slits are open than one only ones of them is!.^[A nice illustrated description of the double slit experiment appears in   [this video](https://www.youtube.com/watch?v=DfPeprQ7oGc).]
+Amazingly, if we shoot with a "photon gun" (i.e., a laser) at a wall equipped with photon detectors through some barrier, then (as shown in [doubleslitfig](){.ref}) in some positions of the wall we will see  _fewer_ hits when the two slits are open than one only ones of them is!.^[A nice illustrated description of the double slit experiment appears in   [this video](https://www.youtube.com/watch?v=DfPeprQ7oGc).]
 In particular there are positions in the wall that are hit when the first slit is open, hit when the  second gun is open, but are _not hit at all when both slits are open!_.